BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_3_Running_a_Bitcoin_Script_with_P2SH.md

 ### Run the Second Round of Validation

-For the second round of validation, deserialize the `redeemScript` ("93016387" = "OP_ADD 99 OP_EQUAL"), then execute it using the items in the `scriptSig` prior to the serialized script:
+For the second round of validation, verify that the values in the unlocking script satisfy the `redeemScript`: deserialize the `redeemScript` ("93016387" = "OP_ADD 99 OP_EQUAL"), then execute it using the items in the `scriptSig` prior to the serialized script:

 ```
 Script: 1 98 OP_ADD 99 OP_EQUAL